 (Offered as RELI 261 and SWAG 239.)
 A study of the portrayal of women in Jewish tradition.
 Readings will include biblical and apocryphal texts; Rabbinic legal (halakic) and non-legal (aggadic) material; selections from medieval commentaries; letters, diaries, and autobiographies written by Jewish women of various periods and settings; and works of fiction and non-fiction concerning the woman in modern Judaism.
 Employing an inter-disciplinary and cross-cultural approach, we will examine not only the actual roles played by women in particular historical periods and cultural contexts, but also the roles they assume in traditional literary patterns and religious symbol systems.
 This discussion course requires participants to prepare a series of closely argued essays related to assigned readings and films.

-Spring semester.
-Professor Niditch.2014-15: Not offered
+Omitted 2016-17.
+Professor Niditch.2016-17: Not offered

 (Offered as SWAG 279, BLST 202, and ENGL 279.)
 What do we mean by “women’s fiction”?
 How do we understand women’s genres in different national contexts?
 This course examines topics in feminist thought such as marriage, sexuality, desire and the home in novels written by women writers from South Asia, Africa and the Caribbean.
 We will draw on postcolonial literary theory, essays on transnational feminism and historical studies to situate our analyses of these novels.
 Texts include South African writer Nadine Gordimer’s My Son’s Story, Indian novelist Kiran Desai’s The Inheritance of Loss, and Caribbean author Shani Motoo’s Cereus Blooms at Night.

 Fall semester.
 Professor Shandilya.2016-17: Offered in Fall 2016